 Puschens By Paulette

 Puschens by Paulette are designed and manufactured by us.
-The Puschens feature leather soles lined with sheepskin, acrylic yarn and sheep's wool toppers and can have deer antlers buttons and/or leather flowers accents.
-You can order the Puschens by completing the slipper order form found in Store Order Forms page and sending it to me by email to firstname.lastname@example.org, by messaging me @ Facebook messenger or call Home: 780-325-2207, Cell 780-728-6621.
+The Puschens feature leather soles lined with medical grade sheepskin and acrylic yarn toppers, We use deer antlers buttons and/or leather flowers accents.
+You can order the Puschens by completing the slipper order form found in Store Order Forms page and sending it to me by email to firstname.lastname@example.org, by messaging me @ Facebook Messenger or call Home: 780-325-2207, Cell 780-728-6621.

 My Puschens Story